AhmedAli58/hangarbay/README.md

 hangar fleet "LAPD"
 hangar fleet "NetJets"

-# OR logic with pipe separator
+# OR logic with pipe separator (great for finding multiple airlines)
-hangar fleet "LAPD|Los Angeles Police"     # Either pattern matches hangar fleet "United|Delta|American"       # Any of the three
+hangar fleet "LAPD|Los Angeles Police"     # Either pattern matches hangar fleet "Delta|American|United"       # Any of the three hangar fleet "United|Delta|American"       # Any of the three

 # Filter by state